 Style & Fit

-Featuring a continuous face fabric with a few flattering stitching patterns and a boxier fit, the Arc'teryx Proton AR Hoody scores a seven out of ten in this metric.
-Our testers loved the way this jacket feels on but commented that it's not the most stylish in comparison to other contenders like the Arc'teryx Atom LT Hoody and the Columbia Mighty Lite Hooded Plush.
-This jacket fit most of our testers well.
+Featuring a continuous face fabric with a few flattering stitching patterns and a boxier fit, the Proton AR Hoody is cute in a mountain town sort of way.
+Our testers love the way this jacket felt but commented that it's not the most stylish in comparison to other contenders.
+Mostly just because it features a flat color without any additional features that offer a little more flair.

-Featuring a stitching pattern that bows in around the hips that is quite flattering, we didn't think this jacket was as boxy as other contenders like the Rab Xenon X. The fabric also hangs in a flattering way, covering some bumps and lumps.
-That said, it's fabric isn't as rigid as the Columbia Mighty Lite, nor is the space in the torso area as large.
+Featuring a stitching pattern that bows in around the hips that is quite flattering, the fit isn't super boxy.
+The fabric hangs in a flattering way covering some bumps and lumps.
+The material also isn't rigid, nor is the space in the torso area as large.
 As a result, it didn't fit all of our testers in the way that some of the higher performers do.
-While the jacket comes just above the butt with our chief tester (5'7, athletic build, 140 lbs), our taller testers thought the jacket was a little short.
-But, the arms were long enough for them.
-That said, make sure to try it one before buying this one.
-The size is true to fit, and the colors are amazing!
+While the jacket comes just above the butt with our chief tester (5'7, athletic build, 140 lbs), our taller testers thought it was a little short.
+But, the arms were long enough.
+Make sure to try it one before buying this one; the size is true to fit, and the colors are amazing!

 As a warm jacket that can compress and breathe well, we highly recommend it for anything winter!
 While many of our contenders are lightweight options that fit well under layers, the Arc'teryx Proton AR is better to wear on its own as it's loftier and thicker than other options.
 It's our Top Pick for Winter Recreation because it is best for sweaty winter activities that require bouts of warmth.
 Think chopping wood, cold winter running, skiing, snowboarding, and more.
 Just add in a quality base layer and insulation when the temps get down into the negatives.